dlevsha/nasgrate/README.md

 	_$ php nasgrate status

-If all ok you see
+If all is ok you will see

 	Last Migration ID:  no migrations
 	Available Migrations: No actual migrations

-If you have connection problem you'll see error description.
+If you have a connection problem you'll see an error description.
 For example:

 	DATABASE ERROR :: SQLSTATE[HY000] [1049] Unknown database 'test2'